1. Quality Assurance at Aberystwyth

 Faculty level quality procedures

-3. Responsibility for the following procedures and processes is delegated to faculties and exercised through faculty committee structures:
+3. Responsibility for the following procedures and processes is delegated to faculties and exercised through faculty committees and procedures:

 (i) Implementing policy and procedures for quality assurance and enhancement in schemes of study, including for their design, approval, monitoring and review